ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 aBoolValue = false

--- Only nil and false are falsy; 0 and '' are true! if not aBoolValue then print('twas false') end
+-- Only nil and false are falsy; 0 and "" are true! if not aBoolValue then print("twas false") end

--- 'or' and 'and' are short-circuited.
+-- "or" and "and" are short-circuited.
--- This is similar to the a?b:c operator in C/js: ans = aBoolValue and 'yes' or 'no'  --> 'no'
+-- This is similar to the a?b:c operator in C/js: ans = aBoolValue and "yes" or "no"  --> "no"

 karlSum = 0
 for i = 1, 100 do  -- The range includes both ends.
   karlSum = karlSum + i
 end

--- Use "100, 1, -1" as the range to count down:
-fredSum = 0
-for j = 100, 1, -1 do
+-- The range is: begin, end[, step], use -1 as the range to count down fredSum = 0 for j = 100, 1, -1 do
   fredSum = fredSum + j
 end

--- In general, the range is begin, end[, step].

 -- Another loop construct:
 repeat
-  print('the way of the future') num = num - 1
+  print("the way of the future") num = num - 1
 until num == 0
 ```